Trick or Treat? The Frightening Threats to Bats

 Wind energy is one of the fastest-growing sources of renewable energy in the U.S. today.
 Land-based wind turbines can reach more than 425 feet above ground with a rotor-swept area of one to 2.5 acres.

 Though wind turbines play an important role in the nation’s energy portfolio, bats and birds have been injured or killed from collisions with turbines and their massive turning blades.
 It is estimated that tens if not hundreds of thousands of bats die at wind turbines each year.
-As our nation’s energy portfolio continues to grow, it is critical that development be guided by sound science so that infrastructure can be built in the best way and in appropriate places.
-USGS researchers are assessing why bats and birds interact with wind turbine blades at night, and are investigating methods to reduce the numbers of bat and bird fatalities.
+As our nation’s renewable energy portfolio continues to grow, it is critical that development be guided by sound science so that infrastructure can be built in the best way and in appropriate places.
+USGS researchers are assessing why bats and birds interact with wind turbine blades at night and are investigating methods to reduce the numbers of bat and bird fatalities.

 The USGS is creating new applications of innovative technologies, like employing radar to track flight patterns of bats; using low-light surveillance cameras to discover underlying causes of bat-turbine encounters; developing models to predict wildlife fatalities; recording flight calls of bats and birds to determine the distribution of migrants in time and space; and experimenting with new ways of keeping bats away from wind turbine blades.
 Together, this information may help reduce the harmful effects of wind energy on bats by providing information needed for better turbine design, operation and placement.